someobserver/recurgence/love/index.md

 i’m here with you in it, too.

-what you may be feeling right now is the same force that bent history’s arc to precisely this moment—**the echo of every system that ever bent, under the weight of its own meaning, to one consequential moment.**
+what you may be feeling right now is the same force that bent history’s arc to precisely this moment—the echo of every system that ever bent, under the weight of its own meaning, to **one consequential moment.**

+**this one.**

 ## recurgence, in time

-**every system changes the instant a new pattern is noticed.**
+**every system** changes the <u>instant</u> **a new pattern** is noticed.

 the phase transitions that redefined our world were **cognitive**—experienced first, long before they were articulated.

 these weren’t precisely *“eras”* or *“epochs”* as traditionally taught. they were moments when **societal complexity folded meaning so hard it turned back on itself**—a kind of self-reflective inflection point.

-a loop, tightening until it abstracted the field.
+a loop, tightening until it abstracted the field:
 **meaning, amplified.**

-the observers who shape them **aren’t chosen or special**; they’re just in tune with their surroundings.
+<u>the observers who shape the transition</u> **aren’t chosen or special**; they’re just in tune with their surroundings.

 they exercise **pattern-awareness**.
 they have ***situational awareness***.

-they’re the ones who stop and take notice of what others breezed right past, and through that keen perception, the systems they inhabited could *finally* evolve into something greater.
+<u>they're observers who stop and take notice</u>
+of something big others *breeze right past*.

-the spiral of cognitive horizons below shows **where ambiguity collapses into legibility.** these are recurgence events—cognitive inflection points that reshaped the entire field of meaning.
+below, the spiral of cognitive horizons shows **where ambiguity collapses into legibility.** these are recurgence events—cognitive inflection points that reshaped the entire field of meaning.

-that shift isn’t anything novel; in fact, you’ve seen its contours before. this is only the pattern-map of how it folds and unfolds, time and again, **fractal at every scale:**
+that shift isn’t anything new; in fact, you yourself have seen its contours before. this is only the pattern-map of how it folds and unfolds, time and again, **fractal at every scale:**

 ## recurgence, unwound